Porges/ways-to-play/articles/games/morabaraba.md

 During the placement phase, players must place a single piece on any vacant point of the board.
-Once all their pieces are placed, players can move a single piece from to another vacant point, along one of the lines.
+Once all their pieces are placed, players can move a single piece to another vacant point, along one of the lines.

 If a player places or moves a piece to form a new mill, they remove one of the opponent’s pieces.
 The removed piece may not be from a mill unless there are no